aalabr/hello-world/README.md

 # hello-world
-The journey of a thousands miles begins with one step!!!

-some recommendations to young men:
+list of recommendations to young men:
     - shave the left side  of your beard only
     - Do not smile at your gf at afterlunch.
     - Do not lie on you mother.